zeapoz/tictactoe-minimax/README.md

-# tictactoe-minimax
+# Tic-tac-toe AI
-Tic Tac Toe with AI opponent (Minimax algorithm)
+Implentation of a simple Tic-tac-toe game with AI opponent (Minimax algorithm) made in python.
+Based heavily on [this article](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-3-tic-tac-toe-ai-finding-optimal-move/).